 Three months of bereavement counseling for one family: $300.00

 To purchase a wish list item, indicate the item being provided by your gift in the comment section of the online giving form.
-Or, contact John Lechman, Director of Development to discuss in more detail.
+Or, contact John Lechman, Vice President, Philanthropy, to discuss in more detail.